imitsioni/kth-rpl-hackathon-2022/README.md

 ![alt text for screen readers](hackathon.png "Hackathon Framework")

 We decided to reformulate the task as both a human-robot interaction task and a conversational robot.
-An actor cooperates directly with baxter to achieve the final goal of the task.
+An actor cooperates directly with Baxter to achieve the final goal of the task.
 Notice that all folding parts are made by the robot.
 An example of a full interaction from start to finish goes as follows:
 1. Baxter asks the human to propose a corner for folding.
 2. The human simply picks one of the corners and makes it visible to a camera.
 3. Baxter asks if he can grasp the corner and proceeds to fold.